 Generally, Generic TMPs will contain Generic TGSs with no specific location information and may be applicable for use at a number of locations.
-It is recommended a selection procedure is defined within the TMP to assist the onsite BWTM in the selection of the correct TGS for the road type, road environment and the type and location of works to be undertaken (for example on shoulder or in lane).
+The Generic TMP must include a selection procedure within the TMP to assist in the selection of the correct TGS for the road type, road environment and the type and location of works to be undertaken (for example on shoulder or in lane).
 An example TGS selection checklist is located on the Main Roads website, see here.